Get TouchControl for iOS here:

 TouchControl Server is required to use the TouchControl iPhone/iPad/iPod Touch app.

 TouchControl Server for Windows is provided as a compressed (.zip) file containing the product installation files.
-Once downloaded, simply open the compressed folder and run setup.exe to install TouchControl Server.
+Once downloaded, simply open the compressed folder and run the Windows installer file to install TouchControl Server.
 This server will notify you when a new version is available, if you have that option enabled (default).
 If not, please check back here often for new versions.

 TouchControl Server for macOS is available from the Mac App Store.

 Below you will find several button packs for use with TouchControl.
 Simply download them and place them in the images folder under your TouchControl Server data directory (found in server settings).
 The "Default" button packs below are the ones originally shipped with TouchControl server, used with the default configuration activities.
 Also included here are the default activity background images, button icons and slider images shipped with the server.
 The "Others" are just some random packs of images you are free to use if you wish.

 If you have a button pack that you'd like to share with others, just send it to email@example.com, and it will be posted here.